British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 **Rule 6.3.** all evidence submitted must be labeled for easy reading.

 **Rule 6.4.** Witnesses or evidence may not be admitted after the discovery period has elapsed, outside a discovery period, and during the trial unless otherwise permitted by the Court for good reason.

+**Rule 6.5.** Discovery files under this rule must be filed within 48 hours of being prompted to do so by the Court, unless otherwise instructed by the Court.

+**Rule 6.6.** Further discovery proceedings and discovery requests under this rule must be fulfilled within 48 hours of being prompted to do so by the Court, unless otherwise instructed by the Court.

 ### 7. Formatting Requirements of Submitted Documents